CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Design Principles of CSTS

 This principle targets a central deployment failure mode in event-centric systems: identity instability.
-In heterogeneous environments, a single logical entity can appear under multiple identifiers across vendors and over time (e.g., hostname aliases, principal-name variants, IP reassignment).
-When identity is not stabilized, downstream pipelines repeatedly re-stitch entities, producing inconsistent graph construction and degraded cross-environment transfer.
-CSTS makes identity resolution a substrate responsibility so detection logic can remain vendor-agnostic and topology-portable.
+In heterogeneous environments, a single logical entity may appear under multiple identifiers across vendors and time---for example hostname aliases, principal-name variants, ephemeral cloud IDs, IP reassignment, or vendor-specific object naming.
+When identity is not stabilized, downstream pipelines repeatedly restitch entities, producing inconsistent graph construction, brittle features, and degraded cross-environment transfer.
+CSTS therefore makes identity persistence a substrate responsibility so that detection logic can remain vendor-agnostic and topology-portable.

+Persistent identity is not equivalent to naive field deduplication.
+It requires governed identity resolution policies, explicit provenance, and the ability to maintain canonical identity even when upstream telemetry is incomplete or partially conflicting.
+In CSTS, identity resolution is thus treated as a core representational obligation rather than a convenience feature.